asahinyener/ConvoTree/README.md

 - Resume conversations with context from the KG
 - Sequential compression for continuous KG updates
 - Interactive web interface for testing
+- Terminal-based chat interface for quick testing
+- Chat session recording for analysis and debugging

 ## Sequential Compression